AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 Displaying records 1 - 10

 Our table records payments between users, with each payment recorded as a separate row.
+I added some 'noise' of unrelated payments between users marked as a single letter, but treat them as if they were random names.

-We can reframe our whole discussion with the following questions, **given you identified Bob, can you follow the funds to where they ended up?**
+We can reframe our requirment with the following questions, **given you identified Bob, can you follow the funds to where they ended up at?**

 ### Solution